 But, she’s on a quest to do it–one year of totally green living.
 Can it be done?

-The first month, January, is done.
-It took a year.
-I’m still working on February, but other books keep getting in the way.
+The first month, January, took a year to write.
+February took almost another year because other books keep getting in the way.
 Ashley urged me to quit the serial novel process.